 Water damage and mold growth problems go hand in hand.
 If you don’t address moisture-related issues, they’ll lead to the discovery of microbial growth later.
 You can be certain of that.

-Mold Remediation Companies Near Me
+Mold Removal Companies Near Me

 The Department of Labor has laws that protect consumers and make sure professionals are licensed and properly trained.
 The law also requires that mold cleanup projects must be completed in three steps: assessment and remediation and clearance.
 These steps are essential for your safety and that of your family.
-A mold remediation company can’t perform both assessment and remediation on the exact same property in some states to comply with legal requirements.
+A mold remediation company should not perform both assessment and remediation on the exact same property in some states to comply with legal requirements.
 They can however perform post-cleanup assessments if necessary.